 Figure 8 demonstrates how this technique is performed.
 In this example, five pure samples of ethanol were run on a gas chromatograph under identical conditions.
 Each sample had an accurately known concentration.
 A sample of ethanol of unknown concentration was also run.
 As well as the resultant chromatograms, a table of peak area data was generated (Table 2).

-FIGURE 8 The chromatograms of five standards of ethanol and an ethanol sample of unknown concentration.
+FIGURE 8 The chromatograms of five standards of ethanol and an unknown sample.